Who Are We?

 Team Galaxia #5987 in memory of David Zohar is an FRC team, founded in 2015 by a mentor named Uzi Rosen.

-The team has been working for a fourth year in a workshop at the Reali School, the “Beit
+This is our 9th year of operation in our workshop at the Hebrew Reali School, the “Beit

 The team consists of five sub-teams, and students are classified into them according to their preference.